So, you’ve been tasked with finding the best Content Management System (CMS) for your healthcare website.

 Joomla and Drupal will require a little more effort, with the latter being the most difficult.
 Compared to WordPress, Drupal and Joomla are more complex systems, so they have more bells and whistles to check to make sure all your bases are covered.
 Also, Drupal needs add-ons to help pass the HIPPA test, while the others don’t.

 When it comes to deciding between WordPress vs. Drupal or Joomla vs. WordPress, WordPress will be the easiest solution, which is why we love to build websites in it, and it will probably the best bet for most healthcare organizations.
+However, Vitalsite is the only one made specifically for healthcare.

 The increased complexity that comes with other content management systems doesn’t always mean it’s a better option.